Discussion & Collaboration

 NowComment is a web-based tool used to facilitate discussion, annotation and close reading around online material.
 Microsoft Word and Excel, PDF files, images and web page text can be uploaded.

 Padlet is a web-based virtual wall or online bulletin board that allows teachers and students to post thoughts or responses to a topic.
+Posts can include text, images, websites, and videos.
+A Padlet can also be presented as a slideshow.

 Popplet is a web-based collaborative tool used to graphically organize thoughts and information.
 Mind maps, diagrams, concept maps and presentations that contain text, images, drawings, and videos can be created with this tool.